grafana/iot-sitewise-datasource/src/README.md

 ## Querying data

-Users can choose between the UI driven Query builder and the Query code editor, that uses [Iot Sitewise query language](https://docs.aws.amazon.com/iot-sitewise/latest/userguide/sql.html) queries to fetch data.
+Users can choose between the UI driven Query builder and the Query code editor, that uses [IoT SiteWise query language](https://docs.aws.amazon.com/iot-sitewise/latest/userguide/sql.html) queries to fetch data.
 The Query builder offers a guided, less technical interface, whereas the Query code editor is more technical but also more powerful.

 ### Query builder